Brooklyn Immersionists: Omissions and distortions

 The Times’ disinterest in what both historians and residents alike had to say about their own renaissance is most apparent in the timeline's omission of the creative education center, El Puente which played a major role in helping struggling youth in Williamsburg during a prolonged and violent recession.
 This indifference from a Manhattan paper is particularly disconcerting because Williamsburg’s economic collapse in the 1970s and 1980s was propelled by Manhattan’s own business community which had transferred much of New York's industrial production overseas.
 Williamsburg's Sex Salon, which opened at Epoché on Valentine’s Day, 1990, is also omitted.
 The three day festival was the district’s first major gathering of artists and musicians and possibly New York’s first interdisciplinary celebration of non-binary sexuality.

 The timeline did reference some of the large warehouse events that followed the Sex Salon, but these complex community-building gatherings are presented with infantilizing descriptions, a classic form of colonial distortion.
 The Cat’s Head, for example, was described simply as "It’s an art show.
 It’s a concert.
 It’s a party.”
 A photograph of a planning circle for Organism was introduced in a section titled "Where It's At," but without any mention of the web jam's roots in Jazz and Native American devotion to the web of life.
 There is no mention of the Native American, Vernon Bigman who has joined the circle and was documenting the historical moment with a video camera.
 A poster for the Flytrap by Stavit Alweiss is presented with no mention of how its interconnected, biomorphic imagery reflected the creative community’s collaborative spirit.
 Devoid of any interviews with Williamsburg’s Immersionist community, the district's emerging ecological culture is conspicuously absent from the New York Times’ portrayal.
 It's as if Manhattan’s own bohemian torpor, left over from mid 20th century existentialism, were being grafted onto a creative, post-industrial force across the river that had surpassed the industrialists.

-Had the New York Times taken the care to investigate the district's own historical material on the matter, it would have determined that a creative force was emerging that not only rejuvenated a district the City of New York had abandoned, but was moving far beyond modernism, postmodernism, and even commercialism.
-"Williamsburg.
-What Happened?" seemed to co-opt the entire topic of Brooklyn's transformations to promote Manhattan, the very borough which had abandoned Williamsburg in the first place.
-Furthermore, despite a few humorous asides, it largely glorifies the Manhattan real estate industries which exploited the unusual recovery.